 Besides looking at the five factors above to gauge how much downside risk a stock investment has, investors can also apply an appropriate margin of safety when valuing stocks and determining an intrinsic/fair value buy price range.
 This is also the most practical approach for long-term value investors who may be holding a stock for 10+ years.

 The margin of safety is simply the difference between the intrinsic/fair value of a stock and its market price.
 In general, this can vary wildly depending on the investment, the investor, and the valuation model.
 What's important, however, is that you apply a margin of safety to buy companies far below what they're worth, based on your future cash flow projections for a company.

-As a general rule, a bigger margin of safety is more appropriate for companies where your valuation is more uncertain, thereby implying more downside risk.
-For example, a 30-50% margin of safety may be appropriate for a company with free cash flows that are difficult to predict, which are typically higher growth and less mature companies with potentially higher downside risk.
+In general, a larger margin of safety is appropriate for companies with a more uncertain valuation, as more downside risk is naturally implied.
+For example, a 30-50% margin of safety may be appropriate for a company with free cash flows that are difficult to predict, which are typically high-growth and/or less mature companies with a smaller operational history.
 Although the margin of safety can also vary depending on the discount rate, an appropriate margin of safety can provide significant downside protection.

 It's also in good practice to apply an appropriate margin of safety to a varying level of intrinsic/fair values, based on a sensitivity analysis where you may be changing growth and/or the discount rate.
 For instance, you may have a worst-case, normal-case, and best-case scenario for the intrinsic/fair value stock price of a particular company, which you'd then apply an appropriate margin of safety to.

 With this method, you don't have to estimate or worry about how much a company's earnings will go down, as your margin of safety and valuation will essentially "guarantee" limited downside.
 Even if the company stops growing as rapidly as it once did, you likely won't lose money, but just make a smaller expected return.